MediciHouse07/Learning_Records/macro_economy.md

 5300 mins, money multiplier, base money + demand deposit = M1; M1 + time deposit = M2;
 5853 mins, leakage;

+## Lecture 24

+2022/05/31:

+0000<->1500

+0000 mins

+- CB buy government bond lead to bond price rise
+- bond price increase, ir decrease, why
+- bank are subject to run
+- fiscal policy, G in the GDP formula
+- reserve requirement is a item of bank regulation
+- 100% reserve bank is not a bank and it can't pay interest
+-

+1500 mins

+- prudential regulation is another item of bank regulation
+- bank capital should be big so that the bank can work
+- deposit gurantee, another bank regulation, bank don't pay GOV pay
+- bank run equalibrium, everyone will go running
+- one NE, run, another NE,not run

+3000 mins

 ## Lecture 29

 ## Lecture 32